The Company of Wolves: Writing

-Angela Carter, author of the original short story "The Company of Wolves", worked with director Neil Jordan on the script for the film.
-This was Carter's first experience of writing for film.
-However, it was also only Jordan's second feature film as director.

-Carter and Jordan met in Dublin in 1982 to discuss extending Carter's radio drama adaptation of her own story, which Jordan called "too short for a feature film".
+Carter had previously adapted the story for a 1980 radio dramatization.
+She collaborated with director Neil Jordan on the film script, her first experience writing for the screen.
+Jordan had previously directed only one feature film.
+The two met in Dublin in 1982 to discuss expanding Carter's radio drama, which Jordan called "too short for a feature film".

 In an L.A.
 Weekly interview published to correspond with the film's US debut, Jordan said: "In a normal film you have a story with different movements that program, develop, go a little bit off the trunk, come back, and end.
 In this film, the different movements of the plot are actually separate stories.
 You start with an introduction and then move into different stories that relate to the main theme, all building to the fairy tale that everybody knows.
 The opening element of the dreamer gave us the freedom to move from story to story."

 The script reached its third draft by July 1983.

-Carter's proposed ending for the film would have featured Rosaleen diving into the floor of her bedroom and being swallowed up as by water.
-In the DVD commentary for the film, Jordan claimed that the limited technology of the time prevented the production of such a sequence, whereas later CGI effects would in fact make it quite simple.
-However, in 1929 Jean Cocteau, using film technology that was more than half a century older, included a scene in his film The Blood of a Poet in which a character "passes through a mirror" (in actuality, a pool of water).
-The original screenplay of The Company of Wolves (as presented in The Curious Room) also featured an additional story being told by the huntsman, a very different final tale by Rosaleen (reminiscent of Carter's "Peter and the Wolf" from her collection Black Venus) and a scene set in a church with an animal congregation.
+Carter's original screenplay of The Company of Wolves (as posthumously published in the 1996 anthology The Curious Room) featured an additional story being told by the huntsman, a very different final tale by Rosaleen (reminiscent of Carter's "Peter and the Wolf" from her collection Black Venus), and a scene set in a church with an animal congregation.

+Jordan notes how Carter was "thrilled with the process" of making a film, as she "had never really been involved with one."
+After the film, Jordan and Carter looked for other projects which they could work on together.
+However, no others came to fruition, partly because of Carter's later illness.
+According to Jordan, he and Carter discussed a possible adaptation of Vampirella, Carter's radio play which served as the original version of her short story "The Lady of the House of Love" from The Bloody Chamber.

 The budget was provided by ITC Distributors.